sam-astro/Astro8-Computer/README.md

 ## Programming
-There are a variety of ways to create programs for the Astro-8.
-[You can see an overview here](https://sam-astro.github.io/Astro8-Computer/docs/Programming/README.html)
+There are a variety of ways to create programs for the Astro-8. [**You can see an overview here**](https://sam-astro.github.io/Astro8-Computer/docs/Programming/README.html)

-{: .tip}
+{: .tip .caps}
-The easiest starting point is [Yabal](https://sam-astro.github.io/Astro8-Computer/docs/Programming/README.html#yabal)!
+The easiest starting point is [**Yabal**](https://sam-astro.github.io/Astro8-Computer/docs/Programming/README.html#yabal)!
 It is very similar to many other modern languages

 <br>